 The number of microbes living inside our body outnumbers the number of cells in our body.
 The gut microbiome weighs a little over 4 pounds, more than the 3-pound human brain, and may have just as much influence on our body and mind.
 These bacteria are negatively affected by antibiotics, stress, the food we eat, and more, eventually leading to dysbiosis, an imbalance of bacteria that can cause other harmful bacteria to grow in its place.

 Living in the culinary capital of the country, I understand the struggle.
 It would be totally fair to not want to do a complete 180 on your diet.
-So here is the last in the foods you can incorporate into your diet, to help your microbiome not just survive but thrive.
-We’re talking…supplements!
+So here are five foods (and some lagniappe because we’re in New Orleans) you can incorporate into your diet, to help your microbiome not just survive but thrive.
+Next up, we’re looking at prebiotics!